-Human beings are the most precious asset in any forest management operation and as such every effort should be made to ensure adequate working conditions and capacity building.
-Forestry in general and logging in particular continue to be among the most dangerous occupations.
+Working conditions for forest workers.
+Forestry in general and logging in tropical natural forests particular continue to be among the most dangerous occupations.
 Accidents are normally caused by poor organization and supervision, inadequate tools and equipment, poor planning, and lack of skills and competence among workers, supervisors and managers (ILO 2011).
 In this regard, policies should be developed to: i) eliminate risks, ii) control risks at the source, iii) minimize risks by focusing on safety of work methods and organizations, and iv) provide personal protective gear, equip all machinery with safety devices and make sure these are used.
 Although training of forest workers has made great strides in some countries over the last decades, it is rudimentary or non-existent in most tropical countries.
-Often training is limited to high level positions of management and to supervisors and does not address the productivity and safety of unskilled and semi-skilled workers (ILO 2011).
+Often training is limited to high level positions of management and to supervisors and does not address the productivity and safety of unskilled and semi-skilled workers.

 Capacity development.
 Capacity development at all levels of the workforce, including attention to working conditions, is essential for SFM and should be integrated in forest management plans.
 One of the major constraints for SFM is the lack of skilled personnel (technicians, operators, workers) to plan, execute and supervise management operations.
 Supervisory and managerial capacity is also inadequate.
-Forest managers should therefore consider the critical importance of staff training at all level in order to: i) minimize damage to the forest and the environment by implementing RIL in an effective and efficient manner; ii) make staff fully aware of the social and environmental impacts of harvesting; iii) increase work productivity, quality and safety; and iv) reduce harvesting losses as well as direct costs and production costs (FAO 2004).
+Forest managers should therefore consider the critical importance of staff training at all level in order to: i) minimize damage to the forest and the environment by implementing RIL in an effective and efficient manner; ii) make staff fully aware of the social and environmental impacts of harvesting; iii) increase work productivity, quality and safety; and iv) reduce harvesting losses as well as direct costs and production costs.